Nakakiyo092/usb2canfdv1/README.md

 Please find more information in the `doc` directory or the [wiki](https://github.com/Nakakiyo092/usb2canfdv1/wiki).

 ## Tool chain
-The toolchain in this repository is designed to run on a Windows PC.
+The tool chain in this repository is designed to run on a Windows PC.

 ### How to clone this repository
 Please be aware that there are submodules inside `usb2canfdv1-fw\Libs`.